 The exhibition in the Danish Architecture Centre consisted of a façade installation, digital projections and video installations created by eight Nordic artists, all of whom have various perspectives on space, perception and urban identity.

 The works were distributed over several floors, both inside and outside the building, thus occupying all sorts of spaces and situations, in which visitors could interact with the works on various different terms.

 Egill Sæbjörnsson (ICE), façade installation

 Site-specific, video-mapping projection, involving sound specially designed for the façade of DAC.

 NB!
-The façade installation will only operate for the opening day on 10 October and on 11 October.
-On both days this will be from 8.30 pm to 12.00 midnight
+The façade installation only operated for the opening day on 10 October and on 11 October.

 Eva Olsson (SWE), On Non-Freehold Property